Chamaemelum nobile; Chamomile - Roman

-Scientists haven’t studied Roman chamomile in children.
-Herbal practitioners may recommend dosing similar to German chamomile, 1 - 2 oz. of tea per day.
-Talk to your doctor to determine the right dose before giving Roman chamomile to a child.
+Scientists have not studied Roman chamomile in children.
+Talk to your doctor to find the right dose before giving Roman chamomile to a child.

-- Bath: Use 1/4 lb of dried flowers per bath, or add 5 - 10 drops of essential oil to a full tub of water to soothe hemorrhoids, cuts, eczema, perineal pain, or insect bites.
+- Bath: Use 1/4 lb. of dried flowers per bath, or add 5 to 10 drops of essential oil to a full tub of water to soothe hemorrhoids, cuts, eczema, perineal pain, or insect bites.

-- Cream/Ointment: Apply cream or ointment containing 3 - 10% chamomile content.
+- Cream/Ointment: Apply cream or ointment containing 3 to 10% chamomile content.

 Roman chamomile is considered generally safe.